 The court’s decision in Feres set the stage for the denial of other suits filed by and about troops before they were even heard.
 Courts have interpreted a phrase from the original decision—stating that any injury “incident to service” was not cause for a lawsuit—to turn away cases including:

 - Deliberate exposure to radiation during nuclear tests

 - Rapes and assaults by fellow soldiers

 - A towel being left in a soldier after surgery

-- The death of a mother during childbirth that was likely due to malpractice
+- The death of a mother during childbirth likely due to malpractice

 None of these cases are in any way linked to the dangers of combat, and all of them include harms that would justify a civilian’s personal injury suit.
 It is simply the venue of this wrongdoing that bars the victims from being able to ask for recompense.

-The 2020 National Defense Authorization Act, largely a funding bill, contains a clause that would allow servicemembers to file medical malpractice suits against any military healthcare provider whose gross negligence harmed them.
-If passed, which is likely, the bill would still restrict claims due to the specifics laid out therein:
+The 2020 National Defense Authorization Act, largely a funding bill, contains a clause that allows servicemembers to file medical malpractice suits against any military healthcare provider whose gross negligence harmed them.
+The bill still restricts claims due to the specifics laid out therein:

 - The Department of Defense, rather than the federal court system, will hear and decide cases